netscaler/ADC-scripts/docs/generic-modules/templating-configuration-file.md

 There is an assortment of playbooks on this [github repository](https://github.com/citrix/ansible-nitro-api-calls) which contains sample playbooks that perform fundamental NITRO operations.
-The tasks within each playbook can be combined into a larger playbook which accomplishes a full Netscaler configuration.
+The tasks within each playbook can be combined into a larger playbook which accomplishes a full NetScaler configuration.

 In fact this is how the following example was constructed.